tozd/go-errors/README.md

   package with stack trace recording support, but with different API than `github.com/pkg/errors`.
 It does not support structured details, extended formatting nor JSON marshal.
+- [github.com/rotisserie/eris](https://github.com/rotisserie/eris) – Eris has some similar
+  features, like recording a stack trace and support for JSON.
+It supports additional features, like more formatting options and built-in Sentry support.
+It can be used as a replacement for `github.com/pkg/errors` but some functions are missing (e.g., `WithMessage`, `WithStack`) while this package provides them.
+Eris also does not support structured details.

 ## GitHub mirror